 Exporting goods to an international market like Taiwan can be a fantastic way to build your brand overseas.
-This guide provides helpful information to prepare your business for export.
+This guide provides helpful information on how to export to Taiwan to prepare your business for export.

 According to the Department of Foreign Affairs and Trade, Taiwan is the 9th largest market for Australian exports.
 Major exports include coal, iron and copper ores and aluminium.